The Devils Below

 More strange than any other motions, ovarian and spinal,

-Seminated as garnet, descending deeply,
+Seminated as garnet, descending deeply, driven

-Driven by a momentary impulse, loosely but symmetrically,
+By a momentary impulse, looselybut symmetrically,

-Force conceived to act as to produce a deadly artifice:
+Force conceived to act as to produce a deadly artifice.

 No pain, no respiration.
 None would be blessed.